lucabergamini/swine-lesion-scoring/README.md

-# Segmentation Guided Scoring of Pathological Lesions in Swines Through Convolutional Neural Networks (ID: 34)
+# Segmentation Guided Scoring of Pathological Lesions in Swines Through Convolutional Neural Networks

 ## Code
 Our UNet-based model can be found in ```code/model.py```.